• Skip to primary navigation

 Anchovies are small, salty fish that are intensely flavored.

-When combined with other ingredients like vinegar, garlic, and onions, they create a complex and nuanced flavor that is perfect for adding depth to any dish.
+When combined with other ingredients like vinegar, garlic, and onions, they create a complex and subtle flavor that is perfect for improving any dish.

 Today, Worcestershire sauce is a staple in many kitchens, and its versatility makes it a favorite among cooks of all skill levels.